Brent Spencer

 General Sir Brent Spencer GCB (c.
 1760 – 29 December 1828) was an Anglo-Irish officer in the British Army, seeing active service during the American Revolutionary War and the French Revolutionary Wars.
 During the Peninsular War he became General Wellesley's second-in-command on two occasions.
 He fought at Vimeiro and testified in Wellesley's favour at the inquiry following the Convention of Cintra.
 He led a division at Bussaco and two divisions at Fuentes de Onoro.
 After the latter action, he had an independent command in northern Portugal.
 Wellesley, now Lord Wellington, was not satisfied that Spencer was up to the responsibilities of second-in-command and he was replaced by Thomas Graham.
 Miffed, Spencer left Portugal and never returned.
 He became a full general in 1825.

 He was the Member of Parliament (MP) for Sligo Borough from 1815 to 1818.

 Early life and family

 Spencer was born circa 1760, the second son of Conway Spencer of Tremary and his wife, Mary.
-His brother was politician Joshua Spencer, and their nephew was politician George Canning II (who married Lady Georgiana Stewart, daughter of the 1st Marquess of Londonderry).
+His brother was politician Joshua Spencer, and their nephew was George Canning, 1st Baron Garvagh (who married Lady Georgiana Stewart, daughter of the 1st Marquess of Londonderry).